kaefoody/Documenting-APIs-Course-Practice/README.md

-# REST-APIs-course-practice
+# Documenting-APIs-Course-Practice
 Repo of all projects from an API docs course.

-Work includes writing documentation for both .json and .xml files using Markdown.
+Work includes writing documentation for both .json and .xml files using Markdown and a docs-as-code approach.